smcclab/smc-course/_workshops/03-sampling-1.md

 ## Things to think about

 Working with samples is really fun and has a huge range of possibilities, so here are a few thoughts to get you started.
+This was a slide deck once upon a time, but I think it's still useful as a bunch of subheadings on a webpage.

 ### Why use found sounds, sampling and field recordings?